haplesshero13/lc3tools/README.md

 =========
 This is a cleaned-up version of the LC-3 tools which has been modified slightly to install to `~/.lc3`, so it can be used alongside the [LCC-LC3 C Compiler](https://github.com/haplesshero13/lcc-lc3).

+##Recent Changes
+####May 2012

+*Avery Yen*

+Modified Makefile.def and configure to automatically install to `~/.lc3`.
+Also, `make install` now only installs executables.
+This is because having documents like a Makefile and a README in your executable path is a Bad Idea.
+The Makefile, README, and other documents previously installed by `make install` already live in the source directory.
+There doesn't seem to be any reason to make them live in two places.

+Additionally, the lc3os and symbol tables now get installed to `~/.lc3/lc3os/`.
+This prevents them from being in the executable path, once again. lc3sim.c was modified to reflect this change.

 ## Description of Contents